 Grammar allows you to discuss something in relation to other things.
 You can communicate not just “hunger” but how you feel about it, when you might feel it, etcetera.

 That’s what makes this finding so special.
 Japanese breasts, a highly social species based in northern Japan and eastern Russia were observed communicating different concepts based on the structure.

 According to Science Mag, to warn others of nearby predators, the birds will make what’s known as a “mobbing call” with a specific sequence.
 It combines two separate calls to create a new meaning.
 The first part always means “danger,” and the second is used when you want to alert others to food.
 When used together, it’s a signal to bunch together as if the group was flocking to food, and then attack.

 To test how this worked, researchers spliced together audio of a similar species’ call.
-On its own, that call would have the same meaning for the tits as it does for its originating species -- danger.
+On its own, that call would have the same meaning for the breasts as it does for its originating species -- danger.
 When studied, the birds had the predicted response.
 They began to look for threats.
 When it was reversed, however, they didn’t respond.
 The paper concludes that the meaning can only be properly derived from placing them in the correct order.

 “Mob then alert” -- what the message would be interpreted as -- doesn’t make any sense.
 What would they be mobbing?
 They have to be alert, find the source of danger and then attack.
 The fact that they still responded normally when a different species similar-ish sounds were used suggests that the order and not the precise sound is important.
 The birds can interpret a bit on their own and derive meaning from the whole context.

 That is some next-level shit right there.
 We already know that birds (or at least some birds) are pretty smart.